Maggie Thompson: Career

 Thompson began working for Krause Publications as the editor of Movie Collector's World and Comics Buyer's Guide in 1983.
 With her husband Don, she wrote a miscellany of articles and comic-book stories; The Official Price Guide to Science Fiction and Fantasy (1989, House of Collectibles); five years of Comics Buyer's Guide Annual (1992–1996, Krause Publications); Marvel Comics Checklist & Price Guide 1961-Present (1993, Krause Publications); and Comic-Book Superstars (1993, Krause Publications).
 With others, she produced the Comics Buyer's Guide Checklist & Price Guide (now in its 15th edition, Krause Publications); and the Standard Catalog of Comic Books (now in its 5th edition, Krause Publications).
 Working solo, Thompson created and edited Fantasy Empire magazine for New Media in 1981 and wrote Dark Shadows: Book Two - Lost in Thought #1-4 in 1993 for Innovation Comics.

 Krause later sold the movie newspaper, but Thompson continued to edit Comics Buyer's Guide, long after her husband's death in 1994 and the transformation of the publication into a monthly magazine.
 In 2013 she began a column for San Diego Comic-Con's Toucan blog called "Maggie's World".

-Her son Stephen Thompson would go on to become an editor for The Onion and creator of The A.V.
-Club before moving on to NPR.
-Stephen co-hosts "Pop Culture Happy Hour", a pop culture-themed podcast on which Maggie has made multiple appearances.
+Personal life

+Maggie married fellow fan and writer/editor Don Thompson in 1962.
+They had two children before his death May 23, 1994.
+Her son is journalist Stephen Thompson, co-creator of the NPR Music video series Tiny Desk Concerts and co-host of NPR's Pop Culture Happy Hour.
+Maggie also has a daughter, Valerie, and three grandchildren.